 Summer Poetry Teachers Institute

-The Poetry Foundation will be hosting its third annual Summer Poetry Teachers Institute in Chicago, July 9-13, 2018.
-The week will include seminars and workshops with some of today’s most compelling poets.
+In July 2019, the Poetry Foundation will be hosting its fourth annual Summer Poetry Teachers Institute in Chicago.
+The five-day event will include seminars and workshops with some of today’s most compelling poets.
 Also, participants will study and discuss poetry with renowned poetry practitioners and expert teachers to develop lesson plans to bring back to their classrooms.
 Teachers will receive 30 Continuing Professional Development Units (CPDUs) for completing the Institute, and tuition will be paid by the Poetry Foundation.

 The Institute encourages conversations among teachers about past successes, challenges, and insights in bringing poetry to students in their various communities.
 The Institute offers participants a fresh, energizing approach to reading poems, invaluable materials for teaching, and new ways to invigorate their instructional habits and practices.
 The central idea is that the experience of the poem should precede analysis.
 You can view a video of past participants:

 We invite teachers across K-12 grade levels and community college instructors to apply.
 The Institute seeks a range of participants: new and experienced teachers, those who enjoy teaching poetry, and those who have shied away from it.
-The deadline for applying online via this Google Form is April 15th.
-We are no longer accepting applications for the 2018 Institute.
+We will begin accepting applications online via this Google Form in early March 2019.

 We believe that poetry is broad and inclusive; there is a place for everyone in poetry.
 And yet poetry is mysterious and open, so teaching poetry is uncertain and no one has the answers.
 A poem can be something you can carry with you and experience again and again in different ways.
 We believe teachers can instill a passion for poetry as they find multiple entry points for different students.